escamoteur/get_it_mixin/README.md

 ```

 Unfortunately we have to provide a second generic parameter because Dart can't infer the type of the return value.
-`watch` can not only observe `Valuelistenables` inside GetIt, you also can pass any Valuelistenable as `target` parameter.
+`watch` can not only observe `ValueListenables` inside GetIt, you also can pass any ValueListenable as `target` parameter.
 For instance a `ValueListenable` that was passed as parameter to the Widget.
 Luckily we will see with the following functions there is a way to help the compiler.

 #### Rules!
-**Important: These functions can only be called inside the `build()` function and you can only watch any objects only once.
-The functions must be called on every `build`, in the same order, and cannot be called conditionally otherwise the mixin gets confused**
+**Important: These functions can only be called inside the `build()` function, and you can only watch any objects only once.
+The functions must be called on every `build`, in the same order, and cannot be called conditionally otherwise the mixin gets confused.**
-You can't use any of the watch functions (you can use `get` and `getX` though) inside an `Builder` because a Builder gets its own context and looses the connection to the mixin.
+You can't use any of the watch functions (you can use `get` and `getX` though) inside a `Builder` because a Builder gets its own context and loses the connection to the mixin.
 If you want to use a watch function inside a `Builder`, wrap the content of the Builder in another Widget that uses the mixin too.
 But you shouldn't need any Builders if you use the mixin.

 #### WatchX
-In a real app it's way more probable that your business object wont be the `ValueListenable` itself but it will have some properties that might be `ValueListenables` like the `name` property of our `Model` class.
-To react to changes to of such properties you can use `watchX()`:
+In a real app it's way more probable that your business object won't be the `ValueListenable` itself but it will have some properties that might be `ValueListenables` like the `name` property of our `Model` class.
+To react to changes of such properties you can use `watchX()`:

 ```Dart
 class TestStateLessWidget1 extends StatelessWidget with GetItMixin {